The Frenet Frame as a Generalization of the Park Transform: Conclusions

 \begin{itemize} \item The Frenet frame returns a set of geometric invariants which are as many as the phases of the circuit.
 These quantities represent fully and unequivocally the transient conditions of the voltage (or current) under consideration. \item The Frenet frame provides a natural phase angle reference as well as intrinsic angular frequency (namely the azimuthal frequency) for the voltage without the need for an external reference or a device that links to an external reference, such as the phase-locked loops. \item Cartan's moving frame approach provides a systematic and general way to link the local Frenet frames to a common reference.
 The equations of such interfaces are duly provided in this work. \item The paper also shows how the Frenet frame can be extended to any number of phases and provides the steps required to calculate the generalized coordinates and curvatures for an arbitrary multi-phase circuit. \end{itemize}

 In the case study section, a variety of examples support the theory and show how the proposed approach solves the many idiosyncrasies of the Park transform.

 The ability to identify the angular frequency of devices that do not have a rotor appears particularly promising for the study of converter-interfaced generation.
-This topic will be the focus of future work by the author.
+Another relevant aspect is the practicality of the implementation of the proposed technique for on-line applications, such as control and dynamic state-estimation.
+These topics will be the focus of future work.

 \begin{IEEEbiography} [{ }] {Federico Milano} (F'16) received from the Univ. of Genoa, Italy, the ME and Ph.D.~in Electrical Engineering in 1999 and 2003, respectively.
 From 2001 to 2002 he was with the University of Waterloo, Canada, as a Visiting Scholar.
 From 2003 to 2013, he was with the University of Castilla-La Mancha, Spain.
-In 2013, he joined the University College Dublin, Ireland, where he is currently Professor of Power Systems Protection and Control.
+In 2013, he joined the University College Dublin, Ireland, where he is currently a full professor.
 He is also Chair of the IEEE Power System Stability Controls Subcommittee, IET Fellow, IEEE PES Distinguished Lecturer, and Co-Editor in Chief of the IET Generation, Transmission \& Distribution.
 His research interests include power system modeling, control and stability analysis. \end{IEEEbiography}